naofireblade/homebridge-weather-plus/README.md

 **nameForecast**
 Name for the forecast accessories.
 Adds a prefix to the forecast days.
 You could set this to your city name or weather service type as well.

+**now**
+Option to hide the Now accessory if you only need forecasts.
+Default is `true` which shows the Now accessory.
+Set to `false` to hide it.

 **units**
 Conversions used for reporting values.
 The default is `"metric"`.
 The options are:
 `"si"` or `"metric"`